-Appendix/Letter of Intent/Understanding Page Appendix A: Procedures Concerning Tenure, Dismissal and Related Matters as Approved by the Board of Governors of Carleton University on June 27, 1972, and as Amended by the Board of Governors on October 4, 1972.
-155 Appendix B: Guidelines for Promotion 163 Appendix C: A Description of the Carleton University Academic Staff Association Bargaining Unit, from the Ontario Labour Relations Board Decision dated April 4, 1975 167 Appendix D: Document on the Release of Teaching Staff in Times of Financial Stringency 168 Appendix E: Salary Rationalization 182 Appendix F: Approved List of Charities 188 Appendix G: Research Achievement Award Procedures for Inter-Faculty Cross-Appointees 190 Appendix H: Redeployment Pursuant to Senate Resolutions dated December 5, 1997 191 Appendix I: Agreement with Respect to In Class ITV Teaching 192 Appendix J: Salary Re-negotiation upon change from Term to Preliminary/Tenured Faculty Appointment Status 195 Appendix K: Materials and Services Committee 196 Appendix L: Tenure Consideration in the Sprott School of Business 197 Letter of Intent: Workload Principles 198 Letters of Understanding: Teaching Evaluations List of Arbitrators (Article 30.12) Parity Committee on Tenure and Promotion 199
+Appendix A: Procedures for the Dismissal with Cause of Faculty Members .
+177 Appendix B: Unit Standards for the Application of the Criteria for Tenure, Promotion to Associate Professor and Promotion to Full Professor .
+181 Appendix C: A Description of the Carleton University Academic Staff Association Bargaining Unit, , from the Ontario Labour Relations Board Decision Dated April 4, 1975 .
+184 Appendix D: Document on the Release of Teaching Staff in Times of Financial Stringency .
+185 Appendix E: Salary Rationalization .
+199 Appendix F: Approved List of Charities .
+206 Appendix G: Research Achievement Award Procedures for Inter-Faculty Cross-Appointees .
+207 Appendix H: Redeployment Procedures Pursuant to Senate Resolutions Dated December 5, 1997 .
+208 Appendix I: Agreement With Respect To In Class CUTV Teaching .
+209 Appendix J: Salary Re-Negotiation upon change from Term to Preliminary/Tenured Faculty Appointment Status .
+212 Appendix K: Materials and Services .
+213 Appendix L: Alternate Procedures in Connection with Financial Stringency (Article 17.12) .
+214 Letter of Intent RE: Long Term Disability .
+215 Letter of Intent RE: Custody and Control .
+216 Letter of Intent RE: Faculty Renewal .
+217 Letter of Intent RE: CUASA Offices Rent Increases and Calculation Methodology .
+218 Memorandum of Agreement RE: Reaching a Collective Agreement between the Parties Following the he Conclusion of a Bargaining Process .
+219 Minutes of Settlement RE: Collective Agreement, May 1, 2012 - April 30, 2014 .
+220 Memorandum of Understanding RE: Minutes of Settlement .
+221